-dsTest and dsClient GUI provides a feature that allows you to monitor the progress of a subscriber through your SmartEvents state machine, called SmartMonitor.
+dsTest and dsClient Desktop provides a feature that allows you to monitor the progress of a subscriber through your SmartEvents state machine, called SmartMonitor.

 Once you have built your test configuration, including the SmartEvents, SmartMonitor allows you to verify the validity of your configuration by providing a visual verification of the progress of a specific subscriber through the state machine.

 To use SmartMonitor:

 Open your configuration file that contains the SmartEvents that you want to monitor;

 Transmit the configuration to your dsTest server.
 Insure that the device under test is configured and ready to receive messages from dsTest;

 Open the SmartEvents wizard.